 3 Delicious Layers

 - Brownies.
-This recipe starts off with a layer of fudge brownies.
-You can use your favorite box mix, or make homemade brownies from scratch.
+This recipe starts off with a layer of brownies.
+You can use your favorite box mix, or make homemade brownies or fudge brownies from scratch.
 Both ways taste delicious!

 - Frosting.
 Next comes the creamy peppermint frosting.
 It tastes similar to a classic buttercream, but with a hint of peppermint flavor to give it that festive holiday flare.